 If you are a member of the IoP and its Theory of Condensed Matter group, you can apply for a bursary of up to £300, through the IoP Research Student Conference Fund.

-We ask for partial payment of £500 at the time of registration, with the balance to be paid by July 1 2023.
+We ask for partial payment (usually half the fee) at the time of registration, with the balance to be paid at a later date.
 We advise students to set aside the full fee for the school, but in many cases we hope that the funding we have secured may allow us to reduce the fee.
 This partial payment will be refunded if we do not accept your application to participate in the school.

 How do I apply?